 ### What is the Discovery Environment?

-The Discovery Environment provides a web interface for cloud based computing and data storage.
+The Discovery Environment provides a web interface for cloud-based computing and data storage.

 ### Who developed BioViz *Connect*?

-BioViz *Connect* functionality and interface was designed by Dr. Nowlan Freese with Karthik Raveendran.
+BioViz *Connect* functionality and interface were designed by Dr. Nowlan Freese with Karthik Raveendran.
 Karthik Raveendran implemented the user interface.
-Chaitanya Kintali, Srishti Tiwari, and Pawan Bole implemented server side connectivity with the Terrain API.
+Chaitanya Kintali, Srishti Tiwari, and Pawan Bole implemented server-side connectivity with the Terrain API.
 Chester Dias and Ann Loraine designed and wrote the BioViz *Connect* deployment system.

-The BioViz team would also like to thank Paul Sarando, Sarah Roberts, Ian McEwen, Ramona Walls, and Reetu Tuteja for their assistance with the Terrain API and publishing CyVerse apps, which was made possible through CyVerse's External Collaborative Partnership program.
+The BioViz team would also like to thank Paul Sarando, Sarah Roberts, Sriram Srinivasan, Ian McEwen, Ramona Walls, and Reetu Tuteja for their assistance with the Terrain API and publishing CyVerse apps, which was made possible through CyVerse's External Collaborative Partnership program.

 ### How does it work?

 BioViz *Connect* accesses CyVerse storage and compute resources by calling Terrain API endpoints.
-BioViz *Connect* forwards the address of those resources (as publicly-accessible URLs) to Integrated Genome Browser by hitting a REST API endpoints within Integrated Genome Browser.
+BioViz *Connect* forwards the address of those resources (as publicly accessible URLs) to Integrated Genome Browser by hitting a REST API endpoint within Integrated Genome Browser.

 BioViz *Connect* is a JavaScript-based user interface with a python3 Django back-end that manages authentication and communication with Terrain API endpoints.